 Does your kitten or puppy make you sneeze?
 The Asthma and Allergy Foundation of America estimates that as many as three in 10 people in the United States are allergic to cats and dogs, with cat allergies being twice as prevalent as dog allergies.
 The good news?
 Just because you’re allergic to one breed of dog or cat doesn’t mean you’re allergic to all breeds.
 The bad news?
 There is no such thing as “hypoallergenic” animals.
 Most researchers believe an over-sensitive immune system reacting to the pet’s urine, saliva, or dander is what causes an allergy.
 Similar to most other reactions, symptoms include itchiness, sneezing, and a rash or hives, and the only means of prevention is avoidance.
 “Try restricting the pet’s access to the allergy sufferer’s bedroom, and better yet, use a room or whole house HEPA air filter to reduce buoyant pet allergen particles in the air,” recommends Dr. Bassett.
 “When exposure to pets is unavoidable, you can find long-term success with immunotherapies like allergy injections and sublingual allergy drops.”
-These are the surprising allergy triggers that aren’t pollen.
+Check out the best air purifiers for pets to help control dander.

 Most people have some type of negative reaction after an insect bite or sting, such as swelling and itchiness at the site.
 Others may experience a more severe whole-body reaction that can be life-threatening.
 The American College of Allergy, Asthma, and Immunology estimates that about 3 percent of adults die from insect bites each year.
 Some people experience a more severe reaction like difficulty breathing, swelling beyond the bite or sting site, and abdominal cramping, vomiting, or diarrhea that requires immediate medical attention.
 The stings of five insects that commonly cause allergic reactions include honeybees, hornets, wasps, yellow jackets, and fire ants.
 Avoidance is the first and most important step if you have an insect allergy, so make sure you’re always wearing shoes when outdoors and be aware of your surroundings.
 Here are the best ways to treat a bug bite.